Listed Building record MDR5808 - Scala Cinema, Burns Street, Ilkeston

 Full Description

-Scala Cinema is a grade II* listed cinema built in 1913 by John Parsons and Sons of Bulwell.
-It was constructed by Pegg and Bailey of Derby.
-It is built of stock brick, the front block painted terracotta by Hathern.
-It has a Welsh slate roof, and a single boiler chimney to the west.
-It comprises a tall, rectangular hall with a short gallery and small ancillary structures to the west (originally shielded by buildings) and a projecting foyer area to the front.
-The frontispiece is in Edwardian Classical style, with a utilitarian brick range behind.
-A projecting sound box to the rear of the cinema is indicative that this was originally a silent cinema without a stage area on which to mount the c.
-1930 speaker equipment (i.e. that it was never a cine-variety hall).
-Inside is a panelled foyer the full width of the entrance, with an office in a canted bay to the right, and dog-leg stairs with an iron barley-sugar balustrade in a canted bay to the left.
-The central paybox probably dates to the late 1930s, contemporary with the double entrance doors in similar wood veneer with chrome handles.
-The auditorium is of seven bays with a one-and-a-half bay balcony at the rear.
-The original proscenium with pediment is now set behind a later free-standing screen.
-It has a barrel-vaulted ceiling with circular ventilation grilles and crossed by ribs with moulded fruit decoration.
-The gallery front is elaborately treated with flowing cartouche mouldings.
-Gas secondary lighting survives at the rear of the hall.
-Original seating survives to the front two-thirds of stalls.
-See List description for more details.
-(1) The Scala Cinema, constructed in 1913 and now a listed building of some importance, was built over the burial ground of a nearby Independent Chapel.
-(2)
+Cinema.
+1913 by John Parsons and Sons of Bulwell.
+Constructed by Pegg and Bailey of Derby.
+Stock brick, the front block painted terracotta by Hathern.
+Welsh slate roof, single boiler chimney to west.
+Tall, rectangular hall with short gallery has small ancillary structures to west (originally shielded by buildings) and projecting foyer area to front.
+Frontispiece in Edwardian Classical style, utilitarian brick range behind.
+The frontispiece is a tripartite composition of gabled centre bay, flanked by canted bays.
+Banded rustication.
+The centre bay is filled by a large semi-circular headed arch, supported on Ionic columns the entablature and dentil cornice of which continue across the canted bays and along the return walls.
+The arch has a stepped keystone with swag and cartouche of a female figure in the apex of the gable.
+The canted bays have two-light square section mullion windows to each face and on the main face, beneath the sill, a panel with a swag.
+Tall attic/parapet with moulded stringcourse.
+Within the entrance arch is a half domed semi-circular recessed porch.
+The entablature and cornice continue around and the half dome has panels of applied decoration.
+The body of the auditorium is of stock brick, without windows, and with the east and west elevations broken up by panels of recessed brickwork.
+East side with full length timber queuing canopy on wrought-iron brackets.
+At northern end, exit door in painted stone surround.
+Projecting sound box to rear indicative that this was originally a silent cinema without a stage area on which to mount the c.1930 speaker equipment (ie. that it was never a cine-variety hall).
+Interior.
+Panelled foyer the full width of entrance with office in canted bay to right and dog-leg stairs with iron barley-sugar balustrade in canted bay to left.
+Central paybox probably late 1930s, contemporary with double entrance doors in similar wood veneer with chrome handles.
+Auditorium of seven bays with one-and-a-half bay balcony at rear.
+Original proscenium with pediment now set behind later free-standing screen.
+Barrel-vaulted ceiling with circular ventilation grilles and crossed by ribs with moulded fruit decoration.
+These continue on side walls as pilasters with Ionic capitals embellished with cherub heads.
+Between them plasterwork treated as panels, all with continuous heavy modillion cornice over.
+Gallery front elaborately treated with flowing cartouche mouldings.
+Gas secondary lighting survives at rear of hall.
+Original seating to front two-thirds of stalls.

 Sources/Archives (2)